Tenório Jr.: Biography

+Disappearance

 In 1976, after a show in Buenos Aires, in which he accompanied with a great performance the famous musicians Vinicius de Moraes and Toquinho, Tenório Júnior disappeared without a trace.
 At first, it was not known whether he was in any prison or if he died in Argentina.
 At the time several versions ran, as quoted by singer Elis Regina in an interview to Folha de S.Paulo on 3 June 1979, that he had been seen in jail in La Plata City; this was never confirmed.

 Ten years after his disappearance, Claudio Vallejos, a former corporal and member of the Naval Information Service, the Secret Service of the Argentine Navy, revealed to the defunct magazine Senhor (n° 270, May 1986), that Tenório Júnior had been approached on the street by a military patrol and arrested.
 According to Vallejos, Brazilian authorities had been informed of the kidnapping and death of Tenório Júnior.
 Vallejos said Tenório Júnior was imprisoned in the ESMA (Navy Mechanics School); a notorious clandestine center and apparatus of repression of the Argentine Navy that existed between 1976 and 1979 and, according to reports and complaints, was the scene of almost five thousand murders.

 In the book Operación Condor: Pacto Criminal (Operation Condor: Criminal Pact), launched in Mexico in 2001, the journalist Stella Calloni says Tenório Júnior was tortured by Brazilian and Argentine officials, including a Brazilian Army major Souza Vieira Baptista.
 The story of Calloni converges with the interview Claudio Vallejos published in the magazine Senhor, in which the former Argentine military claimed that Brazilian agents had been present during the execution of Tenório Júnior, which occurred nine days after his arrest.
-The executor could have been the infamous Alfredo Astiz, a frigate former captain of the Argentine Navy also implicated in the murder and forced disappearance of dozens of people and sentenced to life imprisonment in 2011 for Crimes against humanity, carried on by Astiz during Argentina's last military dictatorship.
+The executor could have been the infamous Alfredo Astiz, a frigate former captain of the Argentine Navy also implicated in the murder and forced disappearance of dozens of people and sentenced to life imprisonment in 2011 for crimes against humanity, carried on by Astiz during Argentina's last military dictatorship.

-Francisco Tenório Júnior was 34 years old.
-He left four children and his wife, Carmen Cerqueira Magalhaes, who was pregnant at the time of his disappearance.
+Francisco Tenório Júnior was 35 years old at the time of his disappearance, leaving behind four children and his wife, Carmen Cerqueira Magalhaes, who was pregnant at the time of his disappearance.
 His fifth child was born one month after his disappearance.

+Investigation

-The National Commission on the Disappearance of Persons (CONADEP), an Argentine organization created by President Raúl Alfonsín on 15 December 1983 (shortly after the return of democracy) to investigate the fate of the desaparecidos (victims of forced disappearance) and other human rights violations during the military dictatorship confirmed in its famous document Nunca Más (Never Again) - which details the research of the investigation commission with a complete summary and was published as an official report in Spanish; delivered to Alfonsín on 20 September 1984 - that Tenório Júnior's death took place in March 1976 in Buenos Aires.
+The National Commission on the Disappearance of Persons confirmed that Tenório Júnior's death took place in March 1976 in Buenos Aires.
+The Commission was created by President Raúl Alfonsín on 15 December 1983, shortly after the return of democracy, to investigate the fate of the desaparecidos (victims of forced disappearance) and other human rights violations during the military dictatorship.
+Its final report, Nunca Más (Never Again), gave details of the Commission's investigation research and was published in Spanish.
+It was delivered to Alfonsín on 20 September 1984.